-Except as permitted by Nasdaq Rule 5605(c)(2)(B), (d)(2)(B), and (e)(3), each of the Nominating/Corporate Governance Committee, the Audit Committee and the Compensation Committee shall be composed of directors who are not officers or employees of the Company or its subsidiaries (and have not been officers or employees within the previous three years), who do not have relationships which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and who are otherwise "independent" under the rules of The Nasdaq Stock Market.
+Except as may be permitted by applicable Nasdaq rules, each of the Nominating/Corporate Governance Committee, the Audit Committee and the Compensation Committee shall be composed of directors who are not officers or employees of the Company or its subsidiaries (and have not been officers or employees within the previous three years), who do not have relationships which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and who are otherwise "independent" under the rules of Nasdaq.
 The required qualifications for the members of each committee shall be set out in the respective committees' charter.
 A director may serve on more than one committee for which he or she qualifies.